c2-d2/pr_mort_official/code/README.md

 -`/figures/figure-s1.pdf` was generated using QGIS, the creation of this simulation is explained, but script for reproduction is not included in this repository.
 QGIS project files are available upon request.

+- `excess_est.R` calculates the main and adjusted rate
+- `adjust-for-missing-households.R` walks through the adjustment used for deaths in single person households and the decreased probability of capturing households that were smaller in size

 # Correspondence
 For any issues with anonymization or major issues with the functionality of the script please create an issue